Check Out My New Book, The Sharing Economy: Making Money On Airbnb Without Owning Real Estate

 The Philanthropist

-Franco Richard grew up in a small village in quebec, canada, and his not-quite-rags-to-riches story instilled in him the belief that those who have achieved great success have a duty to give something back to those in need.
+Franco Richard grew up in a small village in Quebec, Canada, and his not-quite-rags-to-riches story instilled in him the belief that those who achieve great success have a duty to give back.
 Keep reading to learn how he inspired the Unfightable movement.

 Franco Richard strongly believes in giving back.
-His commitment and contributions to philanthropy have continued to serve and benefit people far beyond the martial arts community.
+His commitment to philanthropy extends far beyond the martial arts community.
 Despite his success, Franco never forgot his humble upbringing.
-In 2017, he spearheaded the Unfightable Initiatives to share his good fortune with others who may not have been afforded the same opportunities.
+In 2020, he spearheaded the Unfightable Initiatives to share his good fortune with others who may not have had the same opportunities.
+Among these efforts, he also funds the annual Christmas Dinner in his hometown of Montreal for the less fortunate, providing food, treats, and undisclosed donations.

 Personal Life